-PProfessional Development in the Cotati-Rohnert Park Unified School District targets research-proven best practices.
+Professional Development in the Cotati-Rohnert Park Unified School District targets research-proven best practices.
 Three days of training are provided outside of the student instructional year, teachers have numerous opportunities to develop as professionals through district-sponsored trainings offered through release time and on regularly scheduled professional development dates.
 The elementary schools have four afternoons per month for professional development.
 Richard Crane has focused on improving instructional practices with a focus on best first instruction and using data to determine instruction through professional learning teams.
 We are also focusing on increasing students access to the curriculum and increasing positive student relationships.
-Three teachers and the site administrator are attending the CAPS Network trainings this year.
+Three teachers and the site administrator are participating in a RTI three day workshop.
 Our Guiding Coalition Team meets monthly to help guide our professional learning teams.
 Professional Learning Teams meet weekly to look at date and plan instruction.